tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 ![](../images/0/10.png)

-There we find the notes in [JSON](https://en.wikipedia.org/wiki/JSON) 'raw data'.
+There we find the notes in [JSON](https://en.wikipedia.org/wiki/JSON) "raw data".
 By default, the browser is not too good at displaying JSON-data.
 Plugins can be used to handle the formatting.
 Install for example [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) to Chrome, and reload the page.
-The data is now formatted much nicer.
+The data is now much more nicely formatted.

 ![](../images/0/11.png)